xtracdev/envinject/README.md

 aws iam create-role --role-name dumpos --assume-role-policy-document file://ecs-tasks-trust-policy.json
 </pre>

-Next, create a policy document that grants access to the parameters.
+Next, create a policy document that grants access to the parameters, and permissions to access the decryption key used to decrypt the secret parameters.
 Customize the params-access-template.json with your account number and rename it as shown in the command below.